n8n-io/n8n-docs/docs/doc2/document-validation/ocr-view.md

 ![](/_images/doc2/image-45-1024x748.png)

 In addition, the following button can be used to switch to the debug view.
-This allows to see exactly how DOC² extracts the individual values in the background and whether these are recognized correctly:
+This allows you to see exactly how DOC² extracts the individual values in the background and whether these are recognized correctly:

 ![](/_images/doc2/image-46.png)